Ripper Wealth

 • New residential builds bought after Budget night: full deduction against all income retained (incentive for new supply)

-See your before-and-after cash flow with the carry-forward logic built in.
-Try the Negative Gearing Calculator →
+See your before-and-after cash flow with carry-forward logic built in.
+Try it →

 3. Discretionary Trusts: 30% Minimum Tax from 1 July 2028